bengardner/working_villages/pathfinder.md

 ## Path Finding - Cost Estimate

-Estimating the cost of the path is important in finding the optimal path.
+Estimating the cost of the path is important in finding a good path quickly.

 The estimate should be the lowest possible cost.
 Put another way, it should be less than or equal to any possible path.
+It should never over-estimate the path cost.

-Using hCost=0 is valid, but won't find the best path.
+Using hCost=0 is valid, but degrades to the Dijkstra's algorithm.

 For example, if the lowest movement cost on the map is 10, then the estimate should use 10 per move.